SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-07-best-rfkjr-headline.md

 vaccines.)

 This is personal for Dowd, since she almost died of rubella when she was 3 years old.
-It'd a bit personal for me as well, since I also had rubella at the beginning of first grade (though in that time and place it was called "German measles").
+It's a bit personal for me as well, since I also had rubella at the beginning of first grade (though in that time and place it was called "German measles").
 It meant that when I went back to school, everybody else understood "how school works", and I did _not._

 And last spring, here at Ch&acirc;teau Weekend, we got MMR boosters (measles/mumps/rubella) along with COVID-19 boosters.  <sup id="fn3a">[[3]](#fn3)</sup>
-Because the anti-vax knuckleheads have loosed again the most contagious disease known to humanity, measles, which has no treatment but is easily preventable.
-Given the high $R_0$ for measles, you need about 95% of the population to be vaccinated to prevent outbreaks.
+That was because the anti-vax _knuckleheads_ have loosed again the most contagious disease known to humanity, measles, which has no treatment but is easily preventable.
+(Given the high $R_0$ for measles, you need about 95% of the population to be vaccinated to prevent outbreaks.
+It really is just _that_ bad a disease, and we don't have to get it!)

 Dowd points out that we are bringing _needless_ dangers down upon our children's heads: